jaglawson3/meditation-App/README.md

 This is a practice app.
-The goal is to have a functionaly app that acts as a meditation aid.
+The goal is to have a functional app that acts as a meditation aid.